Doctor Strange in the Multiverse of Madness is being set up as one of the most important MCU movies in its history.

-Little is known about the plot, which is as expected for a Marvel production.
-We only have a brief synopsis to go on in an official capacity, but there are other rumors and Marvel projects that hint at where the story could go.
+We only have a brief official synopsis so far, but there are other rumors and Marvel projects that hint at where the story could go.

-Per a casting call on Backstage.com from November 2020, Doctor Strange 2 will follow “the events of Avengers: Endgame.
+Per a November 2020 casting call on Backstage.com, Doctor Strange 2 will follow “the events of Avengers: Endgame.
 Dr Stephen Strange continues his research on the Time Stone, but an old friend-turned-enemy puts an end to his plans and causes Strange to unleash unspeakable evil.”

-What can we interpret from that brief description?
-Well, there are only two options for this friend-turned-enemy – Mordo and Wanda.
-We already know that Mordo has turned to the dark side following the events of Doctor Strange, so the smart money should be on him causing some form of havoc.
+What can we interpret from this?
+There are only two options for this friend-turned-enemy – Mordo and Wanda.
+We know that Mordo has turned to the dark side, so we expect him to cause some havoc.

-Whoever causes the multiverse’s breakdown, it sounds like Doctor Strange 2 will be the most surreal Marvel movie ever.
-In an April 2021 Glamour magazine interview, Olsen said “It’s a bonkers movie, they’re definitely going for that horror show vibe”, which will no doubt be aided by Raimi’s filmmaking roots.
-Doctor Strange was a visually arresting spectacle in its own right, but it appears that Marvel is stepping up all things weird for the sequel.
+Regardless, it sounds like Doctor Strange 2 will be the most surreal Marvel movie ever.
+In an April 2021 Glamour magazine interview, Olsen said “It’s a bonkers movie, they’re definitely going for that horror show vibe”, which will no doubt be aided by Raimi’s filmmaking roots – comments she backed up in another interview (via CinemaBlend).

-As for Doctor Strange's cut cameo in WandaVision, Feige recently told Rolling Stone that the Sorcerer Supreme was removed so he didn't impose on the Wanda-centric story that the Disney Plus TV series wanted to tell.
+Regarding Doctor Strange's cut cameo in WandaVision, Feige told Rolling Stone that the Sorcerer Supreme was removed so he didn't detract on the Wanda-centric story that WandaVision's team wanted to tell.

-As such, Doctor Strange 2's script needed a rewrite, which alters how the two sorcerers end up meeting in Doctor Strange in the Multiverse of Madness.
-We don't know how this will transpire now, but it's likely that the first story act will have been changed significantly to reflect Strange's cut WandaVision appearance.
+So Doctor Strange 2's script needed a rewrite that alters how the two sorcerers meet during its plot.
+We don't know how this happens, but it's likely that the first act will have been changed significantly to reflect Strange's cut WandaVision appearance.

 Doctor Strange in the Multiverse of Madness: who is the villain?

 There are a number of candidates.
-Mordo will be one, but it’s unclear if he’ll be the chief antagonist or more of a supporting villain.
+Mordo is one, but it’s unclear if he’ll be the chief antagonist or a supporting villain.
 As we said earlier, it could also be Wanda.
-There’s every chance that she’ll help Strange rather than hinder him, though, so she might be an ally instead of the movie’s big bad.
+We think she’ll help Strange rather than hinder him, though.

-The demon lord Mephisto was thought to be WandaVision’s primary villain, so he could be Doctor Strange 2’s antagonist.
-After all, Wanda’s playing with the Darkhold, so it wouldn’t be a stretch to see her unleash Mephisto on the world.
-Mephisto has an appetite for stealing peoples’ souls, and the collapse of the multiverse – with the potential for incalculable deaths – would be music to Mephisto’s ears.
+Mephisto was thought to be WandaVision’s primary villain, so he could be Doctor Strange 2’s antagonist.
+After all, Wanda’s playing with the Darkhold, so it wouldn’t be a stretch for her to unleash Mephisto.
+The demon lord has an appetite for stealing peoples’ souls, and the collapse of the multiverse – with the potential for incalculable deaths – would be music to Mephisto’s ears.

-If the demon lord isn’t Doctor Strange 2’s villain, who else could it be?
-Comments made by Doctor Strange director Scott Derrickson, back in October 2016, teased the possibility of Nightmare being the bad guy to IGN.
-With Derrickson departing the project over creative differences in January 2020, though, it’s unlikely that Nightmare will feature.
+But who else could it be?
+Comments made by Doctor Strange director Scott Derrickson, back in October 2016, teased the possibility of Nightmare being the bad guy.
+With Derrickson departing the project over creative differences, though, it’s unlikely that Nightmare will feature.

 One final possibility to consider is, strangely, Marvel heroine Clea – and her inclusion appears to be more than just a theory.
-In late March, supposed concept art for Doctor Strange 2 leaked online and appeared to show Clea sitting on a throne built out of dark matter.
-You can see the leaked concept art in the tweet below:
+In March 2021, supposed concept art for Doctor Strange 2 leaked online and appeared to show Clea sitting on a throne:

 🚨 Doutor Estranho, Feiticeira Escarlate, Wong, Clea, Mordo e America Chávez aparecem em artes conceituais vazadas de #DoctorStrangeInTheMultiverseOfMadness pic.twitter.com/yAn2YzTHjeMarch 25, 2021